openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Virtual Machine Configuration Options
 *************************************

-When you install devstack, fullstack, or analytics devstack you can customize the environment.
+When you install devstack or analytics devstack you can customize the environment.
 This section provides information about configuration options for Open edX virtual machines.